 SUMMARY STATUS: Planning Phase

-Agrium continues to evaluate whether to restart one of the two ammonia-urea lines at its export-oriented plant in Alaska.
-Originally, in 2013, it had intended to make its investment decision by early 2015.
-The project received its first environmental permits in 2015 and continued permitting in 2016, as well as garnering state tax incentives in 2016.
-Agrium's decision to restart the plant is, however, totally dependent on new availability of natural gas from the nearby Cook Inlet, which has not yet materialized.
-In September 2016, Agrium and PotashCorp announced a potential "merger of equals."
+Nutrien continues to evaluate whether to restart one of the two ammonia-urea lines at its export-oriented plant in Alaska.
+Originally, in 2013, Agrium had intended to make its investment decision by early 2015.
+The project received its first environmental permits in 2015 and continued permitting in 2016.
+It garnered state tax incentives in 2016 and 2017, with local incentives under discussion in 2018.
+Agrium's decision to restart the plant was, however, totally dependent on new availability of natural gas from the nearby Cook Inlet, which has not yet materialized.
+In January 2018, Nutrien was formed through a "merger of equals" between Agrium and PotashCorp that was originally announced in September 2016.